ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

 - [https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent#set-the-application-insights-connection-string](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent#set-the-application-insights-connection-string)

-The config files are located in each micro-service at src\main\resources\applicationinsights.json The Java agent is downloaded in the App container, you can have a look at a Docker file, ex at docker\petclinic-customers-service\Dockerfile
+The config files are located in each micro-service at src\main\resources\applicationinsights.json The Java agent is downloaded in the App container, you can have a look at a Docker file, example at [./docker/petclinic-customers-service/Dockerfile](./docker/petclinic-customers-service/Dockerfile)

 ## Scaling